ibm-cloud-docs/databases-for-redis/administering.md

 ```
 For more information, see the [GitHub repo](https://github.com/IBM-Cloud/redli).

-### Connecting to 'redli' with the CLI plug-in

-The {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in provides the admin user's connection string in URI format with the command: `ibmcloud cdb deployment-connections "your-service-name"`.

-You can also connect to `redli` from the cloud databases plug-in with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
-Enter the admin password when prompted.

 ## Using the self-signed certificate

 The formatted `redis` command sets the option to verify the server via certificate upon connection.
-To use this feature, you need to complete the following steps:
+To use this feature, you need to complete the following steps.

-1. Download and save a copy of the certificate
-2. Decode the certificate from base64 format to the .pem certificate format.
+1. Copy the certificate information from the Base64 field of the connection information.
+2. Decode the Base64 string into text and save it to a file.
+(You can use the Name provided or your own filename).
-3. Provide the path to the certificate to the connection string in the `ROOTCERT` environment variable.
+3. Provide the path to the certificate file to the connection string in the `ROOTCERT` environment variable.

 ### CLI plug-in support for the self-signed certificate

-You can display the decoded certificate for your deployment with the CLI plug-in with the `ibmcloud cdb deployment-cacert "your-service-name" command.
+You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
+It will decode the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the `ROOTCERT` environment variable.

 ## Connecting with `redis-cli`

-To use the `redis-cli` with an encrypted connection set up a utility like `stunnel`, which can wrap the redis-cli connection in TLS encryption.
+`redis-cli` does not support TLS-enabled connections.
+If you want to use the `redis-cli` with an encrypted connection, you can set up a utility like `stunnel`, which wraps the redis-cli connection in TLS encryption.
 The steps to set up [stunnel](https://www.stunnel.org/index.html) are:

 1. Install `stunnel`.
 Use your package manager for Linux, Homebrew for Mac, or [download](https://www.stunnel.org/downloads.html) the appropriate package for your platform.

-2. Parse the **Connection String**.

-    ```text
-    rediss://admin:PASSWORD@portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com:24370
-    ```

-    - The password is the text between the second colon and at-symbol: `PASSWORD`.
+2. Grab connection information.
+   To set up a connection, stunnel will need the the host, the port, and the certificate of your Redis deployment.
+Host and port are both available from the CLI "composed" connection string, but they can also be found parsed out in the [table of connection information](./connecting-external.html) provided for connecting external applications and drivers.

-    - The host is the text after the @ and up to the next colon: `portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com`.
+   The certificate is in the  "Base 64" field of the connection information.
+[Copy, decode, and save](#using-the-self-signed-certificate) the certificate to a file.
-    - The port is the number that follows the colon: `24370`.

 3. Add your configuration information to the `stunnel.conf` file.
 The configuration includes the following information.
-    - A name for a service (`[redis-cli]`)
+    - A name for a service. (`[redis-cli]`)
-    - A setting that says this stunnel is a TLS client (`client=yes`)
+    - A setting that says this stunnel is a TLS client. (`client=yes`)
-    - An IP address and port to accept connections on (`accept=127.0.0.1:6830`) and connect
+    - An IP address and port to accept connections on (`accept=127.0.0.1:6830`) and connect.
-    - The host name and port we want to connect to (`connect=`portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com:24370`)
+    - The host name and port we want to connect to. (`connect=`portal972-7.bmix-lon-yp-38898e17-ff6f-4340-9da8-2ba24c41e6d8.composeci-us-ibm-com.composedb.com:24370`)

-    You need to get the certificate information and copy it all to a text file.
-Then, add the path to this certificate information to the `stunnel.conf` file.
+    - The path to the certificate.

     ```text
     [redis-cli]